one-data-model/one-data-model.github.io/_pages/sdflanguage.md

 The syntax and semantics of the SDF format are described in the [SDF][] repository.

 ## Verification of SDF

-To make sure that SDF is up to the task to convey the different models that are currently in use within the participating organisations, the [playground][] repository has been created.
-The playground repository contains SDF models contributed by the participating organisations.
+To make sure that SDF is up to the task to convey the different models that are currently in use within the participating organizations, the [playground][] repository has been created.
+The playground repository contains SDF models contributed by the participating organizations.
-Many of these models are automatically generated from the source materials of the participating organisations to verify that automatic translation is optainable with SDF.
+Many of these models are automatically generated from the source materials of the participating organizations to verify that automatic translation is obtainable with SDF.

 ## Syntax validation